sand47/udacity-project-sentiment_analysis/README.md

 <br><br>
 For the integration point, make sure that **Lambda Function is selected and click on the Use Lambda Proxy integration**.
 This option makes sure that the data that is sent to the API is then sent directly to the Lambda function with no processing.
 It also means that the return value must be a proper response object as it will also not be processed by API Gateway.
 <br><br>
-Type the name of the Lambda function you created earlier into the Lambda Function text entry box and then click on Save.
+Type the **name of the Lambda function you created earlier** into the Lambda Function text entry box and then **click on Save**.
 Click on OK in the pop-up box that then appears, giving permission to API Gateway to invoke the Lambda function you created.
 <br><br>
 The last step in creating the API Gateway is to select the Actions dropdown and click on Deploy API.
 You will need to create a new Deployment stage and name it anything you like, for example prod.
 <br><br>